 Most of the on the water training happens 6 mornings a week in coached sessions.
-Athletes spend significant amounts of time in singles and doubles.
+Athletes spend significant amounts of time in singles, doubles, and pairs.
 The women train together and practices are sometimes combined with the elite team.
 A competitive piece day may include the elite women in singles and the U23 women in doubles, or the elite in doubles and the U23 women in quads.
 It is not required for an applicant to be super accomplished in a single, but some familiarity with sculling and a willingness to train at a high level are required.
-Follow "The Training" link above in the blue bar to see more information regarding training with ARION.
+Follow "The Training" link above in the navigation bar to see more information regarding training with ARION.

 The Cross Training

 Along with the water meters, the ARION program incorporates a lot of cross training.
 Most cross training sessions are done on the afternoons and weekends and include running, biking, erging, lifting, and hiking.
 Saratoga Springs is just outside the Adirondack Park and has very easy access to fantastic country riding and running through farm land as well as hiking the peaks of the Adirondacks.
 It is encouraged that the time spent in Saratoga includes outdoor athletic adventures off the water as well as on.
 For the lifting, ARION collaborates with Saratoga Peak Performance for lifting and those sessions are coached by Bryan Briddell - a highly regarded trainer in the upstate NY area.
-Follow "The Training" link above in the blue bar to see more information regarding training with ARION.
+Follow "The Training" link above in the navigation bar to see more information regarding training with ARION.